d2l-ai/d2l-en/chapter_multilayer-perceptrons/dropout.md

     return mask * X / (1.0-drop_prob)
 ```

+We can test out the `dropout` function on a few examples.
+In the following lines of code, we pass our input `X`
-Let us test how it works in a few examples.
-The dropout probability is 0, 0.5, and 1, respectively.
+through the dropout operation, with probabilities 0, 0.5, and 1, respectively.

 ```{.python .input}
 X = nd.arange(16).reshape((2, 8))